 A separate HESP must be provided for each child.

-Part-time attendance of a home educated child at school
+Enrolment at school for Part-time attendance of a home educated child

 An application to home educate a child may include the part-time enrolment and attendance of a child at one school.

 Part time attendance can be up to the equivalent of two full days a week but may be spread out across the week in smaller blocks as agreed between the parent and the Principal.
 If you wish to transition your child into full time school you may negotiate with the Principal to increase attendance over the course of the year preceding full time school as a way of transitioning your child into schooling.
 Further information can be found in Ministerial Instruction 13 – Home Education.